SRI-CSL/yices2/doc/sphinx/source/basic-usage.rst

 The example also illustrates the use of the error-reporting functions.
-Most functions in the API return a negative number---or another special value such as :c:data:`NULL`---to report an error.
+Most functions in the API return a negative number---or another special value such as :c:macro:`NULL`---to report an error.
 An internal data structure stores an error code and other diagnostic information about the most recent error.
 Function :c:func:`yices_print_error` reads this data and prints an error message.